Introduction

 Surprisingly for many foreign investors, there is no Stamp Duty or equivalent tax to pay when purchasing Real Estate.
 Other than the actual purchase price that you pay for the property, other costs associated with the property purchase are extremely low.

-The cost of registering a property is only ₾50-200 GEL ($20-80 USD) depending on how quickly you want it processed.
+The cost of registering a property is only 50-200 GEL (20-80 USD) depending on how quickly you want it processed.
 There are no hidden costs.

 Annual Property Tax

 Annual property tax in Georgia is related to the locality (municipality) you purchase in.
-Outlined in Chapters XXIX & IX of the Tax Code of Georgia, the amount of property tax is 1% of the appraised property value at most.
+As outlined in Chapters XXIX & IX of the Tax Code of Georgia, the amount of property tax is 1% of the appraised property value at most.
 In many cases (depending on the municipality in question, as well as your annual household income) it is much less than that.

-Households with annual income below GEL 40,000 are exempt from annual property tax.
-Where annual income is between GEL40,000 and GEL100,000, the tax is payable at rates ranging from 0.05% to 0.2% of the appraised value of the property.
-Above GEL 100,000, the rates range from 0.8% to 1%.
+Households with annual income below 40,000 GEL are exempt from annual property tax.
+Where annual income is between 40,000 GEL and 100,000 GEL, the tax is payable at rates ranging from 0.05% to 0.2% of the appraised value of the property.
+Above 100,000 GEL, the rates range from 0.8% to 1%.

 Capital Gains Tax (CGT)

-If you decide to sell your property within two years of buying it, you incur just 5% income tax on capital gains.
+If you decide to sell your property within two years of buying it, you incur just a 5% income tax on capital gains.
 There is no tax on capital gains if you decide to sell after two years have elapsed.

 If investing in off-plan properties, it’s important to know that you are not the official owner of the property until it’s handed over to you by the developer.
 For CGT purposes, ownership of the property commences when your name is registered on the property extract.